driveclean/driveclean-ipfs/README.md

 ## Team

-DriveClean was developed by the following two Shanghai-based engineers who believed in the tremendous positive externalities that web3 could bring to the world.
+DriveClean was developed by two Shanghai-based engineers who believed in the tremendous positive externalities that web3 could bring to the world.

 ## Demo